raja-aadhithan/HDL-code-generation/README.md

 Final year project - Raja Aadhithan / Department of Electronic Science / University of Delhi

-In this project we will do the steps necessary to implement a MATLAB algorithm in FPGA hardware, including:
+Below are the steps necessary to implement a MATLAB algorithm in FPGA hardware which is done in this project, including:
 * Create a streaming version of the algorithm using Simulink
 * Implement the hardware architecture
 * Convert the design to fixed-point
 * Generate and synthesize the HDL code